Skip to main content

-Chapter 5: Emptying the Pack
+Chapter 5: Empty the Pack

-Back in Chapter 2, I described my untold military stories as “rocks in a rucksack,” weighing me down.
+Back in Chapter 2, I described my untold military stories as “rocks in a rucksack” weighing me down.
 Some were too heavy to lift alone.
 Over time, I’ve come to see that most of us carry a few like that.

 Why Writing?